 5. Tackling the American business community with Jobstreet

-For those who are looking for a job in the IT sector, this site is one of the best references that can exist.
+For those who are looking for a job in the IT sector, this site is one of the best references that exists.
 Young students will be able to choose from many employers, who they will want to contact.
 All you have to do is register and prepare your CV to be ready to find suitable internships and jobs.
-Given the hundreds of offers on the site, its reputation among students wishing to work in an IT environment in Vietnam is well established.
+Given the hundreds of offers on the site, its reputation among students wishing to work in an IT environment in Vietnam is well-established.
 This is an example of a specific site that you will need to consult depending on your field of expertise and the sector of activity targeted.

-7. Use social networks to find an internship
+7. Use Social Networks to Find an Internship

 In a world where everything is more and more dynamic, the use of social networks to access information is quite natural.
 This is even more evident when we see groups forming and recruiters approaching potential candidates through social networks.

 LinkedIn is the most complete network of professionals to find an internship in Vietnam.
-It allows you to connect people from all over the world: you will therefore have no trouble contacting a Frenchman working for a Vietnamese company and ask him if they are looking to recruit.
+It allows you to connect people from all over the world: you will therefore have no trouble contacting a Frenchman working for a Vietnamese company and asking him if they are looking to recruit.
 There are about 400 million people on the network and all of them are only looking for professional development.
-Thus, there is no shortage of internships, work-study jobs and contracts with opportunities to go abroad for students.
+Thus, there is no shortage of internships, work-study jobs and contracts with opportunities to go abroad.
 It would therefore be enough to address the right people and companies to have a chance.
 To do this, the LinkedIn search engine is powerful and allows you to get in touch with anyone and send them a message.
 If you are in the sales sector, look for “sales vietnam” and then filter the French profiles to find the rare gem.

 Social networks should be chosen according to interests.
 Those interested in the world of journalism, marketing and communication will of course be delighted to see how fast the Twitter network can convey information.
 It should be noted that some professionals only use Twitter and do not use any other means to communicate that they offer international internships.
 It would therefore be important not to rule out this possibility!

 Zalo is a very popular social network.
 If you meet locals, they will quickly ask you for your Zalo instead of Facebook.
-It is also used to search for information so you can also go there to share with others that you are looking for a job.
+It is also used to search for information so you can go there to share that you are looking for a job.
 Although this social network is not dedicated to the professional world or job seekers, you can use it to ask your Vietnamese friends to relay your CV and thus reach potential recruiters.